Where growth usually breaks in Post-acquisition tech

 - Likely action

-- Install operating rhythm
+- Install a weekly rhythm

 The 90-day fix-list shape